isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website  [here](/health)

-#### 11. What happens if Singapore Citizens / Permanent Residents / Long-Term Pass holders are unable to get a flight ticket on a flight designated by the Singapore Government and HKSAR Government to travel to Singapore?
+#### 15. What happens if Singapore Citizens / Permanent Residents / Long-Term Pass holders are unable to get a flight ticket on a flight designated by the Singapore Government and HKSAR Government to travel to Singapore?

 If you are unable to get a flight ticket on a designated flight, you may still take a non-designated flight to travel to Singapore.
 However, you will be required to serve a 7-day SHN at your own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
 For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website [here](/health).

+#### 16. I am a Singapore Citizen / Permanent Resident / Long-Term Pass holder who has a negative pre-departure COVID-19 PCR test result report issued in Hong Kong, but I am travelling on a non-designated flight from Hong Kong to Singapore.
+Will I still be exempted from the Stay-Home Notice (SHN) requirement upon entry into Singapore?

+Singapore Citizens, Permanent Residents, and Long-Term pass holders who are taking a non-designated flight to Singapore are not required to take a pre-departure COVID-19 PCR test in Hong Kong before departing for Singapore.
+They must serve a serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
+For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website [here](/health/shn).

 ### **Others**

-#### 12. What documents do I need to present to the airline staff when checking in at the airport in Singapore for my departure flight to Hong Kong SAR?
+#### 17. What documents do I need to present to the airline staff when checking in at the airport in Singapore for my departure flight to Hong Kong SAR?

 You must present to the airline staff the following:
  <ol style="margin-top:0px; list-style-type: disc;">